Alternative Energy Projects, Largest (2018)

 Longest: Megler Bridge, Astoria, 21,474'

-Covered bridges: 51; 33 covered bridges are located in the Willamette Valley, 19 in Lane County
+Covered bridges: 51; 33 of which are located in the Willamette Valley

 Buildings, Tallest (Portland)